codedamn/cheatsheets/README.md

 # Codedamn Cheatsheets

-This repository hosts the English content of the Codedamn Cheatsheets, published in https://codedamn.com/cheatsheets
+This repository hosts the English content of the Codedamn Cheatsheets

 ## Contributions
 We are open to contributions and PR's from every Dev around the world.